 When people feel they have no control, they become unhappy, stressed, confrontational, and disengaged.
 Keep an open-door policy where suggestions and ideas are welcomed.
 The more employees feel like they are a part of the company, the more they will engage and feel comfortable in sharing their ideas.
 Keep in mind that some of the best ideas could be lying within the employee that doesn’t say much.

 Learn and Grow

 Employees today want to learn and grow.
-They are not satisfied to stay in the same position.
-Typically, every 2-3 years they are ready to move up or move out.
+They are not satisfied with staying in the same position.
+Typically, every 2-3 years, they are ready to move up or move out.
 If you don’t recognize this, you will continue to have high staff turnover.

 If you don’t have a position for them to move up into, it is a good investment to keep helping them learn and grow.
 Invest in training and support them in bettering themselves.
 Down the road, you will have a more educated workforce than you do today, and that opens the door to new possibilities for your organization.

 For example, if you have a graphic designer that wants to take a copywriting course, then support them.
 You may not have a copywriting position for them right now, but it would be in your favor to have someone that can take on some copywriting work for a raise in pay rather than hiring a separate person for that position.
 If you do have someone in that position, then it’s always good to have another person that can overlap those responsibilities.
 The other benefit is it will add strength to the original role they are performing.

 There is no place in today’s work world for ego.
 This is an outdated management style.
 Leave your ego at the door, or better yet, get rid of it together!
 Work together, lead through your own example, teach from what you know, support employees’ growth and encourage them to be all they can be.

 In today’s workplace, the most successful organizations understand this and lead their teams to greatness.
 This results in higher engagement, higher profits, a happier workplace, and a loyal workforce.